Shopify/ruby-lsp/jekyll/addons.markdown

 - Do not mutate LSP state directly.
 Addons sometimes have access to important state such as document objects, which should never be mutated directly, but instead through the mechanisms provided by the LSP specification - like text edits
 - Do not overnotify users.
 It's generally annoying and diverts attention from the current task
+- Show the right context at the right time.
+When adding visual features, think about **when** the information is relevant for users to avoid polluting the editor

 ## Building a Ruby LSP addon